Switzerland: Offshore Legal and Tax Regimes

 Tax Treatment of Tax-Privileged Operations

-For federal tax purposes a company is defined as a holding company if it holds either a minimum of 20% of the share capital of another corporate entity or if the value of its shareholding in the other corporate entity has a market value of at least 2m Swiss Francs (known as a "participating shareholding").
+For federal tax purposes, a company is defined as a holding company if it holds either a minimum of 20% of the share capital of another corporate entity or if the value of its shareholding in the other corporate entity has a market value of at least CHF 2m (known as a "participating shareholding").

 The Swiss holding company was a particular target of the OECD's 'unfair tax competition' initiative, and in 2004 an agreement was reached between Switzerland and the OECD whereby information about holding companies would be shared by Switzerland in circumstances where there was prima facie evidence of fraud.

-Although the definition of a holding company varies among cantons a corporate entity is a holding company for cantonal corporate income tax purposes so long as it either
+Although the definition of ‘holding company’ varies among cantons, a corporate entity is a holding company for cantonal corporate income tax purposes so long as it either:

 - holds at least 51%-66% of the subsidiary's shares.